kanaka/raft.js/research_class/paper.md

   two nodes down to one node.
 Can usefulness and availability be improved without sacrificing Raft safety constraints.
 - Test the system in more various network environments.
-Determine the reliabiliy of establishing direct browser-to-browser communication.
+Determine the reliability of establishing direct browser-to-browser communication.
   Determine if corporate firewalls make this as difficult as is implied in some of the documentation and standards texts.
 - Explore models for timing out and automatically removing nodes